Skip to main content

 But Isn't Inheritance Bad Design?

-Yes, inheritance can be abused, particularly with deep inheritance hierarchies and/or just "bad design".
+Yes, inheritance can be abused, particularly with deep inheritance hierarchies and/or just bad design decisions.

 But when you have a situation that fits it well, it can be an appropriate/valid way to design a schema, at your own choice/discretion.